phillmv/arquivo/README.md

 Arquivo seeks to be an archive for your digital artifacts, ephemera, and notes.
 Its purpose is to help you keep track of your research, tasks, and thoughts, and help you produce better end products (i.e. essays, papers, books, apps).

-I currently use this app for daily journaling, keeping track of household information, and all of the notekeeping required to perform my day job as a software engineer.
+I currently use this app for: daily journaling, personal bookmarking, keeping track of household projects, and all of the notekeeping required to perform my day job as a software engineer.

 ## Values